zzhangjii/learning-library/lab-guides/LabGuide200.md

   Example:
   `http://129.213.109.189:8080/AlphaProductsRestService/webresources/restCall/`

-  **Another NOTE:** Be patient the first time you test.
+  **Another NOTE: Be patient**, the first time you test.
 It may take several seconds before you see data returned...

   ![](images/200/58.PNG)